Kishibe3/non-tracking-google-dictionary-firefox/README.md

 For Chromium version, please visit [here](https://github.com/Kishibe3/non-tracking-google-dictionary).

 # How to use
 Double click or select a word, then a bubble with translate result will show up.
-You can also click the extension icon to show popup page with a search bar.
+You can also click the extension icon or hit the hotkey Ctrl+Alt+D (can be configured in manifest.json) to show popup page with a search bar.
 You can look up a word in the search bar.

 # How to install
 First download the project zip file.